 Newport is just 25 miles down the Coast from Lincoln City.
 Oregon’s largest and liveliest commercial fishing port, the storied city filled with seafaring lore has two walkable neighborhoods and a slew of engaging diversions easily reached via the Newport City Loop Bus.
 If you have time, consider budgeting an overnight stay to take full advantage of the town’s many offerings.

-Set along Newport’s oceanfront, charming Nye Beach abounds with funky eateries and cool little shops — there’s even a rambling literary-themed 1912 lodging, the Sylvia Beach Hotel.
+Set along Newport’s oceanfront, Nye Beach abounds with funky eateries and cool little shops — there’s even a boutique literary-themed 1912 lodging, Hotel Sylvia, newly remodeled in 2025 with the same historic charm and space to disconnect from technology.
+Find local artful decor, easy access to the beach, oceanview rooms, a breakfast cafe, fireside lobby lounge, attic library, oceanfront deck with fire pit and two public sun porches.
 If you want to pedal a fat-tire bike on the sand, you can pop into Bike Newport for rentals and tours.
 Across the striking art deco Yaquina Bay Bridge, you’ll find several other worthy draws, including the famed Oregon Coast Aquarium, live action entertainment games at Escape Rooms Newport, the sugary sands of South Beach State Park and the flagship location of acclaimed Rogue Ales & Spirits.

 If You Go